schowdhuri/es5-style-guide/README.md

     }
     ```

-  - It"s okay to create get() and set() functions, but be consistent.
+  - It's okay to create get() and set() functions, but be consistent.

     ```javascript
     function Jedi(options) {